Tzora, Shoresh, 2016*

 Domaine Fourrey, Chablis Premier Cru, Mont de Milieu, 2015

 A humdrum showing this time.
-Lives up to the Chablis paradigm without any undue excitement, although I found it creeping up towards excitement with age.
+Plays the Chablis paradigm without really being exciting, although I found it creeping up towards excitement with some air.
 (Apr.
 7, 2018)

 Luis Pato, Beira Atlântico, Vinhas Velhas (Branco), 2016

-This is already at what I take to be its peak, where it plays like pineapples roasted with Atlantic salt, savory with only hints of tropical character.
+This is already at what I take to be its peak, where it plays like pineapples roasted with Atlantic salt, that is, it's savory with hints of tropical character.
 (Apr.
 8, 2018)

 Royal Tokaji Wine Co., Tokaji Aszú 6 Puttonyos, 2013